Chain Tutte polynomials: Basic properties of chain Tutte polynomials

 \end{example}

-We will see below in Section \ref{val-subsec} that Derksen's $G$-invariant determines $T^k$ for any $k>0$.
+We will see below in Section \ref{val-subsec} that Derksen's $\G$-invariant determines $T^k$ for any $k>0$.
 Hence, also the chain Tutte polynomials $T^k$ for all $k$ will not distinguish the examples built by Bonin in \cite{Bon-22} and Bonin and Long in \cite{BL-22}.
-As is the case with the classical Tutte polynomial even the dart graph and kite graph (shown in Figure \ref{fig2graph}) are not distinguished by all the chain Tutte polynomials.